Buying the right RAM (Memory) kit is a crucial step towards maximizing the performance of your system.

 The first is building a compact system, such as a Small Form Factor PC.
 Here, you should aim for all components to be as compact as possible, and a low-profile RAM kit will help you save space as well.

-Even if you don’t have clearance issues, a low-profile RAM kit leaves more room for airflow or cable management.
+Even if you don’t have clearance issues (as stated in a Noctua Cooler Manual (2) in the Image above), a low-profile RAM kit leaves more room for airflow or cable management.

 The other scenario is when you have a beefy CPU Cooler.
 Coolers like Scythe’s Ninja 5, or Noctua’s NH-D15, both of which are tower coolers with two fans, are what can be considered beefy.